nothings/stb/docs/stb_voxel_render_interview.md

 drivable cars and they just go up these blocky slopes and, like, what?
 So I wanted you to be able to make smoother terrain, either just for the look, or for vehicles etc.
-Also, you can cross-fade between two ground textures for that classic bad dirt/grass transition that has shipped in plenty of professional games.
+Also, you can spatially cross-fade between two ground textures for that classic bad dirt/grass transition that has shipped in plenty of professional games.
 Of course, you could just use a separate non-voxel ground renderer for all of